66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

 INSTRUCTIONS

 1. A batch file scrape.s has been included to run the web scrapers on the Prince cluster.
-The file paths and names of the web scraper file should be updated.
+We used only one scraper.py file and updated the URLs to point to different tourist attractions.

 2. It is recommended to run the profiling code (profile.py) in the REPL, due to the verbose feedback from Dubmo server when running a PySpark script.